zzdroide/borgmatic/Readme.md

         ```
         If only useless files (like in CryptnetUrlCache) show as pipes (or files match what is in ntfs_excludes.txt), you are good to go.
 Otherwise... reboot?
 It only happened to me once.

+    4. Check that the placeholder files do work:
+        ```sh
+        tar c . | pv -pterab --size="$(df --output=used --block-size=1 . | tail -n1)" >/dev/null
+        ```

+        If errors are printed, for example:
+        ```
+        tar: ./.../file1: Read error at byte 0, while reading 6656 bytes: Value too large for defined data type
+        tar: ./.../file2: File shrank by 3422576 bytes; padding with zeros
+        ```

+        then it looks like they don't :(

-    4. ```sh
+    5. ```sh
        tamborg -v extract --strip-components 1 ::<archive name> PART_NTFS/
        ```

-    5. Delete files excluded from backup, as their contents weren't restored.
+    6. Delete files excluded from backup, as their contents weren't restored.
     > They contain all zeroes if small, or garbage previously stored in the hard drive.
 [Explanation](https://en.wikipedia.org/wiki/NTFS#Resident_vs._non-resident_attributes).

 7. If Windows can't mount the restored NTFS partition (Disk Manager shows it as healthy, but most options are greyed out, and `DISKPART> list volume` doesn't show it), check the partition type with `sudo fdisk -l /dev/sdX`.